 One of the best parts about autumn can also create on our biggest chores.
-The trees changing color is a beautiful sight..until the leaves start to fall in the yard.
+The trees changing color is a beautiful sight until the leaves start to fall in the yard.
 It’s essential that we do not let these build up in the yard because they create a “blanket” over the grass which will suffocate it.
-This will deprive the grass of sunlight, air and water that is needs to remain healthy.
+This will deprive the grass of sunlight, air, and water that is needed to remain healthy.
 If raking the leaves is too much work for bigger yard owners, having a landscaping company take care of the task with a bagging mower will do the trick.
 Just be sure to dispose of the leaves properly by following your city’s guidelines.

 We believe that a yard should be beautiful all year long, but the most popular seasons to show off our lawns are in the spring and summer.
-To ensure your yard looks amazing come spring time, we recommend that you start maintaining and grooming it in the fall and winter.
+To ensure your yard looks amazing come springtime, we recommend that you start maintaining and grooming it in the fall and winter.
 Please feel free to comment below and share with anyone that you feel this may help.
 We look forward to helping you have a healthy and happy lawn!
 Contact Executive Lawn Care for more information about seasonal lawn maintenance tips and more.